-Only two-fifths of alumni for this school enjoy paid vacation days and about one in three grads get paid sick time.
-Most survey participants plan for retirement by taking advantage of a company-sponsored 401(k) program.
-A large number of alumni have medical plans, and a strong majority of alums have dental insurance.
-University of Chicago graduates also take advantage of a casual working environment, life insurance, a company-subsidized cell phone, and flexible hours.
+Just one-third of alumni enjoy paid vacation and merely one-fifth of alumni get paid sick time.
+A large number of survey participants allocate some part of their earnings to a company-sponsored 401(k) savings plan.
+Most former students have medical plans, and a strong majority of alums have dental insurance.
+Additional perks enjoyed by University of Chicago grads include a casual working environment, life insurance, a company-subsidized cell phone, and free drinks.

 Alumni of Washington University in St Louis pick up average paychecks of $72K, which is closest to the amount made by U of C grads among similar schools.
 Other schools similar to U of C include Northwestern University, the University of Notre Dame, and Case Western Reserve University.